-Leaving Your Vehicle With the Engine Running (Automatic Transmission Models Only)
+Leaving Your Vehicle With the Engine Running (Automatic Transmission Only)

 It can be dangerous to leave your vehicle with the engine running.
 Your vehicle could move suddenly if the shift lever is not fully in PARK (P) with the parking brake firmly set.
-If you have four-wheel drive with a manual transfer case shift lever and your transfer case is in NEUTRAL (N), your vehicle will be free to roll, even if your shift lever is in PARK (P).
-So be sure the transfer case is in a drive gear -- not in NEUTRAL (N).
+If you have four-wheel drive, your vehicle will be free to roll -- even if your shift lever is in PARK (P) -- if your transfer case is in NEUTRAL.
+So be sure the transfer case is in a drive gear -- not in NEUTRAL.
+See "Four-Wheel Drive (Automatic Transfer Case)" in the Index.
 And, if you leave the vehicle with the engine running, it could overheat and even catch fire.
 You or others could be injured.
 Don't leave your vehicle with the engine running unless you have to.
-If you have to leave your vehicle with the engine running, be sure your vehicle is in PARK (P) and the parking brake is firmly set before you leave it.
-After you move the shift lever into PARK (P), hold the regular brake pedal down.
-Then, see if you can move the shift lever away from PARK (P) without first pulling it toward you.
+If you have to leave your vehicle with the engine running, be sure your vehicle is in PARK (P) and your parking brake is firmly set before you leave it.
+After you've moved the shift lever into PARK (P), hold the regular brake pedal down.
+Then, see if you can move the shift lever away from PARK (P) without first pulling it toward you (or pressing the button on a console shift lever).
 If you can, it means that the shift lever wasn't fully locked into PARK (P).